 From the Koppenrast guesthouse at the end of the Obertraun resort, a comfortable footpath leads along the Traun to the cave entrance (approx. 15 mins).
 The cave entrance is a karst spring which only overflows with any significance following very heavy rainfall or snowmelt.

 Multimedia shows, cave bears and rope bridge: The completely reconstructed Dachstein Giant Ice Cave offers you the chance to embark on a breathtaking adventure through rock and ice.
-Open daily from 27th April to 3rd November 2019.
+Open daily from 1st of May to 2nd of November 2020.